locomotivemtl/charcoal-image-compression/src/Charcoal/ImageCompression/Provider/Tinify/README.md

 }
 ```

-When instantiating, passing the key in the provider constructor:
+When instantiating, passing the key in the provider constructor :
 ```php
 use Charcoal\ImageCompression\Provider\Tinify\TinifyProvider;